mushahidmehdi/Cancer-classification-AI/README.md

 # cancer-cell-classification-AI

 Cell classification AI model to classify malignent and benign cancer.
 The model weights and parameters are saved.
-To load the the saved model without py code just add folowing code in your code-editor.
+To load the the saved model without py code just add folowing code in your IDE.

 > model.load('my_model')